axflow/axflow/docs/guides/models/building-client-applications.md

 }
 ```

-For the simple case where the defaults work, that's all that's necessary!
+For simple cases, the defaults are all that are needed.
+See [Customizing `useChat`](#customizing-usechat) for overriding the defaults.

 ## Messages